Marlins vs. Rockies Player Props Betting Odds

 Arraez Stats

-- Arraez has 10 doubles, a triple, a home run, 15 walks and 16 RBI (62 total hits).
-He has stolen one base.
+- Arraez has recorded 62 hits with 10 doubles, a triple, a home run and 15 walks.
+He has driven in 16 runs with one stolen base.

 Arraez Recent Games